Friction

 2. coefficient of friction between the tires and test track

-1. wood-wood.txt
+2. wood-wood.txt

 A group of physics students measured the static and kinetic frictional forces as they dragged a wooden block across a wooden plank resting on a table.
 They placed weights on top of the block, which varied the normal force.
 Construct a graph with the frictional forces on the vertical axis and the normal force on the horizontal axis.
-Add a line of best fit and determine the coefficients of friction for wood on wood.
+Add a line of best fit and determine the static and kinetic coefficients of friction for wood on wood.

 investigative

-1. The horizontal force component of the heel as it strikes the ground when a person is walking has been measured and found to be approximately 15% of a person's weight.
+1. The horizontal force of the heel as it strikes the ground when a person is walking has been measured and found to be approximately 15% of a person's weight.

 1. What minimum coefficient of static friction do shoes need to have to keep a person from slipping?